Dicee/algorithmicProblems/README.md

 - Codility (https://codility.com/programmers/lessons/) is a website that proposes some algorithmic lessons and exercises.
 It also provides a nice in-browser IDE and offers its services to company recruiters to test their candidates on Codility's platform.

 - CodeEval (https://www.codeeval.com) is a website that proposes algorithmic challenges of various difficulties and have a nice ranking/progression system.

+- HackerRank (https://www.hackerrank.com) is a website that organizes various algorithmic challenges.